telerik/reporting-docs/designing-reports/report-designer-tools/web-report-designer/localizing-the-web-report-designer.md

 previous_url: /web-report-designer-localization
 ---

-# Localizing the Web Report Designer
+# Web Report Designer Localization

 This article elaborates on how to localize the strings used and displayed by the Web Report Designer.

 1. __Include script containing strings__.
 Create a JavaScript file in your application, in a location where it can be referenced by the HTML-page/View containing the Web Report Designer initialization script.
-This can for example be inside the 'Scripts' folder of your website.
+This can for example be inside the `Scripts` folder of your website.
 You may use:

 	* the resource file that gets deployed with the installation of the product in the subfolder `Html5\ReportDesigner\js\WebReportDesignerStringsBase-{{site.buildversion}}.js`, for example: